atao60/fse-cli/CONTRIBUTING.md

   1. Be Respectful
      * We appreciate contributions to `fse-cli` and we ask you to respect one another.
   2. Be Responsible
-     * You are responsible for your Pull Request submission
+     * You are responsible for your Pull Request submission.
   3. Give Credit
      * If any submissions or contributions are built upon other work (e.g. research papers, open sourced projects, public code), please cite or attach any information about the original source.
 People should be credited for the work they've done.